We urgently call for international red lines to prevent unacceptable AI risks.

 Media Inquiries

 For media inquiries, please contact us at media@red-lines.ai.
-For any other questions, including those related to signatory corrections, contact us at contact@red-lines.ai.
+For any other questions, contact us at contact@red-lines.ai.